neopragma/csharp-prime-factors-sample/README.md

 This is an annotated reference solution for the Prime Factors kata in C#.

-Then you can run the tests for each step in the kata with these commands:
+You can run the tests for each step in the kata with these commands:

 ```shell
 dotnet test PrimeFactors.Step1.Fail.Tests